-GRV Securities LLC and Other Distribution Agents GRV Securities LLC (the "Distributor"), an affiliate of GCMLP, serves as a distributor and/or placement agent for certain investment funds managed by GCMLP or its affiliates, including the Fund and the Master Fund, and GCMLP may from time to time engage other distribution or similar agents to assist it in marketing Shares.
+GRV Securities LLC and

+GRV Securities LLC (the "Distributor"), an affiliate of GCMLP, serves as a distributor and/or Other Distribution Agents placement agent for certain investment funds managed by GCMLP or its affiliates, including the Fund and the Master Fund, and GCMLP may from time to time engage other distribution or similar agents to assist it in marketing Shares.
 The Distributor is registered as a broker-dealer under the Securities Exchange Act and is a member of the Financial Industry Regulatory Authority, Inc. ("FINRA").
 The Distributor's sole function is to serve as a distributor and/or placement agent for certain GCM-Managed Accounts, including the Fund and the Master Fund.
-Pursuant to a Master Placement Agent Agreement, GCMLP and its affiliates compensate the Distributor, regardless of the success of the Distributor's services.
+Pursuant to a Master Placement Agent Agreement, GCMLP and its affiliates compensate the Distributor on a flat annual fee basis for placement agent/distribution services provided by the Distributor, regardless of the success of the Distributor's services.
 The Distributor does not receive compensation from the Fund or the Master Fund for the distribution of Shares and/or placement of interests.
 You should understand that: